cinemascience/cinema_explorer/readme.md

 - The two dimensions used as the x and y axes in the chart can be changed with the drop-down menus on the left-side and bottom of the panel.
 - If data contains NaN or undefined values in at least one of the two dimensions selected, the data will not be plotted and a warning will be displayed in the lower-right corner of the panel.

-# Testing

-If you make changes to either the viewer or the underlying Cinema Components library, please follow these steps and ensure that everything still works as expected.

-- Load a database.
-- Load a database in Safari (It's "special")
-- Load a database that contains NaN and undefined values.
-- Load a database that is not to-spec and confirm that an error appears.
-- Load a database with an axis_order.csv file.
-- Load a database with an axis_order.csv file that is not to-spec and confirm that the option to select axis ordering does not appear as well as a warning in the developer console.
-- Load a database while the Scatter Plot tab is selected (as opposed to the default Image Spread)
-- Load a large database (300+ rows) and confirm that the pcoord and scatterPlot components switch to their respective canvas-based versions.
-- Load a database while the query panel is open
-- Load a database while the smoothLines checkbox is unchecked.
-- Make a query with both the SVG and Canvas versions of the pcoord component.
-- Select and highlight data with both the SVG and Canvas versions of the pcoord and scatterPlot components.
-- Toggle "Smooth Lines" on and off with both the SVG and Canvas versions of the pcoord component.
-- Change the selection while not on the first page of results in the image spread.
-- Mess with all the settings in the image spread component and ensure that sorting and pagination are accurate.

 # Changelog
 ## V1.9